RiteshKaushal57/Devops/CICD&Jenkins/CICD&Jenkins.md

 * Once this Git repository is updated with the new image, **Argo CD** automatically detects the change, pulls the updated manifests, and deploys the new version of the application to the Kubernetes cluster.

 This is our **Continuous Delivery process**, and together, this is how we’ve implemented **Continuous Integration and Continuous Delivery (CI/CD)** in our organization.

-I/O: What type of Jenkins file are using.?
-Declarative Jenkins file.
-I/O: What type of agents are you using in Jenkins?
-Docker agent